-Our natural hazard detection system warns railways in near-real-time of potential hazards including:
+Our natural hazard detection system warns railways in real-time of potential natural hazards including:

 With additional in-track validation future hazard applications include:

-Our natural hazard detection system works by monitoring ground vibrations along railway routes with fiber optics.
-We listen for characteristic impacts caused by falling rocks, moving earth and other ground impacting hazards.
+Our railway safety monitoring system works by detecting and classifying ground vibrations along railway routes using fiber optic cables.
+We listen for characteristic impacts caused by falling rocks, moving earth and other geohazards.

-We use a single, often pre-existing optical fiber running alongside the track to detect vibrations providing continuous protection along the entire route.
-Using pre-existing dark fiber infrastructure further speeds and simplifies the roll out of whole route hazard protection.
+We use a single, often pre-existing optical fiber running alongside the track to monitor vibrations, providing continuous protection along the entire railway route.
+Using pre-existing dark fiber infrastructure further speeds and simplifies the roll out of whole route hazard detection.

-We monitor up to 100 km of fiber with a single device, equivilent to around ~80km or ~50 miles of track with each unit.
+We monitor up to 100 km of fiber with a single sensor, equivilent to protecting around 80km or 50 miles of rail track with each monitoring unit.

 Rockfall Detection